 Q: Who can be an ISSP Education Partner?

-A: The ISSP Education Partner program is for educational institutions that provide programs of study based on the knowledge, skills, and abilities outlined in the Sustainability Professional Job Task Analysis, organizations that provide test preparation courses specifically for the ISSP-SA and ISSP-CSP exams, and organizations that offer ongoing continuing education units (CEUs) for those seeking to maintain their ISSP certifications.
+A: The ISSP Education Partner program is for educational institutions that provide programs of study based on the knowledge, skills, and abilities described in the Sustainability Professional Body of Knowledge and the Job Task Analysis, organizations that provide test preparation courses specifically for the ISSP-SA and ISSP-CSP exams, and organizations that offer ongoing continuing education units (CEUs) for those seeking to maintain their ISSP certifications.